 Erika Council | Southern Soufflé

 Learning how to make biscuits at the age of four, Erika Council has always had a love for cooking.
 Growing up in North Carolina and currently in Atlanta, Georgia, with a few years in between in Louisiana, she created her blog, Southern Soufflé, to share her recipes with the masses.
-Named after her nickname in college, as she was known to serve meals out of her dorm room, Erika’s blog is brimming with comforting, home-style Southern cuisine that is sure to make mouths waters.
+Named after her nickname in college, as she was known to serve meals out of her dorm room, Erika’s blog is brimming with comforting, home-style Southern cuisine.
 Readers will not only find classic recipes but also traditional dishes with a creative twist.

 Jessie Snyder | Faring Well